Hole 1 Par 4

 Hole 2 Par 4

 Number 2 is another friendly par 4.
 360 yards, straight away.

-Although the fairway is generous, you must still stay away from the grass bunker on the right and the sand bunker on the right.
+Although the fairway is generous, you must still stay away from the grass bunker on the left and the sand bunker on the right.

 The second shot is a short iron to the green, but beware of the right greenside sand bunker and the left greenside grass bunker.

 Hole 3 Par 3

 This par 3 of 183 yards requires an accurate tee shot.
 A stray

 tee shot will find trouble to the right and long.

 Keeping your tee shot straight is a must and leaving the ball